Species and survey coverage

 The core surveys in the National Bat Monitoring Programme are:

-- Field Survey (for noctule, serotine, common pipistrelle and soprano pipistrelle)
+- Field Survey (noctule, serotine, common pipistrelle and soprano pipistrelle)

 - Hibernation Survey (greater horseshoe bat, lesser horseshoe bat, Daubenton’s bat, Natterer’s bat, whiskered / Brandt’s bat and brown long-eared bat)